Myles1/housing_price_predictor/README.md

 1. Tracking price fluctuations over time.

-2. A seller would like to make changes to their property before putting it on the market

-They input address their address, and receive value predictions

-The seller then changes the input values and receives updated predictions
+2. A seller would like to make changes to their property before putting it on the market.
+They input their address, and receive value predictions.
+The seller then changes the input variables and receives updated predictions.
+This allows them to make changes to their property, knowing beforehand what kind of change in value they can expect.